intarchboard/idr-workshop/proposal.md

 The goal of this workshop is to facilitate a community discussion, bringing a diverse array of resources to bear on classifying, understanding, and resolving the problems outlined in [problem statement], potentially including:

-- replacing BGP across all use cases
+- determining how to incementally modify BGP to support all use cases in simpler ways
 - determining two different protocols should be used for IDR and services, and understanding how to divide these use cases among multiple protocols

-The goal is NOT to decide on how to replace BGP, when to replace BGP, or BGP's replacement.
-This workshop is the beginning of the conversation, rather than the end.
+It is always tempting to simply "replace BGP," but this (probably) isn't a realistic goal.
+Instead, this workshop is intended to begin a conversation about how to think about the problems facing BGP, and propose research directions for resolving these issues.

 Format